wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup/index.md

 I also have a [Marsellie MClassic](https://marseilleinc.com/products/buy-mclassic) HDMI to HDMI hardware-based AI image improver and upscaler which I use for the output of the OSSC.

-Currently these are the consoles I have hooked up:
+Currently these are the consoles I have hooked up.
+They are all 'PAL' unless otherwise specified:

-- **Super Nintendo** with 2x official controllers
+- **Super Nintendo** with 2x official controllers and NTSC and J-NTSC cartridge converter
-- **Sega Megadrive II** with 2x official 3 button controllers, and 2x official 6 button controllers
+- **Sega Megadrive II (region unlocked)** with 2x official 3 button controllers, 2x official 6 button controllers and Master System cartridge converter
 - **Sony PS2** with 2x official PS2 controllers, and 1 x official PS1 controller
 - **Sony PS3** with 1x official PS3 controller
 - **Sony PS4** with 1x official PS4 controller